Regulations for Forest Users

 Regional Foresters and Forest Supervisors may issue orders that will close or restrict the use of certain areas if the need arises.
 Such orders will be posted so that visitors to the National Forest can reasonably be expected to be familiar with them.
 Copies of the orders will be available in the offices of Forest Supervisors and District Rangers.

 Please remember to be careful!
-You are primarily responsible for your own safety.
+You are responsible for your own safety.
 Look out for natural hazards and dangers when you are in the forest.
 If you hike off trails or swim or dive in streams or lakes, you do so at YOUR OWN RISK.
 Learn more about staying safe in your National Forest at the Know Before You Go website.